jsdelivrbot/Android-Plugin/navihelp/README.md

 ## Initialization

 There are no initialization methods.
-Just add it to the `core` to begin!
+When adding it to the `core`, you must provide a reference to a `NaviShare` object!

 ```java
 // In your MainActivity